College Drinking, Changing the Culture: Research-based information on issues related to alcohol abuse and binge drinking among college students.

 Relaxation Techniques (Mayo Clinic)

 Student Health 101 is a free e-publication for all Suffolk University students.
 Monthly issues highlight a variety of college health and wellness topics.

-The American Legacy Foundation is dedicated to building a world where young people reject tobacco and anyone can quit.
+The American Legacy Foundation is dedicated to building a world where young people choose not to smoke.
 The Foundation develops programs that address the health effects of tobacco use.

 American Cancer Society: Includes FAQ about tobacco and cancer.